-Planning Policy Guidelines' (2012) which will update the current SPP 2.6.
-The coastal foreshore reserve setback has been determined based on the requirements of the draft SPP 2.6, which reflects the WAPC 2010 position.
+In 2013 the WAPC released its updated SPP 2.6 'State Coastal Planning Policy'.
+The coastal foreshore reserve setback has been determined based on the requirements of the updated SPP 2.6 (refer to Appendix 1 - Coastal Setback Assessment report).